 Next time you catch yourself thinking “I could never do that,” or “this won’t work for me because I have this or that responsibility to take care of,” hold on to these thoughts and recognize them for what they are: self-limiting beliefs you have constructed.
 You have the power to change your story, by changing the way you think.

 Tibetan Medicine tells us that the path to success here starts with being open-minded and remaining present.
 When we focus on the here and now, we are not fretting about the future, nor are we stressing about what happened in the past; we are free to enjoy the moment.

-Lifestyle.
-A holistic form of healing, Tibetan Medicine recognizes that lifestyle factors play a large part into our lives.
-We may be meditating, eating properly, abiding by all seven pillars in an effort to reach enlightenment…but even if we incorporate all of the aforementioned techniques, if we are working a job that are truly unsatisfied with, or that is demanding over and beyond what is reasonable all of our efforts to create peace and harmony in our lives can be unfruitful.
+A holistic form of healing, Tibetan Medicine recognizes that lifestyle factors play a large part in our lives.
+We may be meditating, eating properly, abiding by all seven pillars in an effort to reach enlightenment…but even if we incorporate all of the aforementioned techniques, if we are working a job that is truly unsatisfied with, or that is demanding over and beyond what is reasonable all of our efforts to create peace and harmony in our lives can be unfruitful.
 Working a soul-sucking job, engaging in a long commute to work every day will drain you of energy and put you out of balance.
 So, be sure to consider the full picture in your effort to achieve health.
 Look closely, live a fully examined life.